gcpearse/Construction-FE/README.md

 ## Tech Stack

-I am building this app in React with TypeScript and vanilla CSS.
-I have used Redux Toolkit to write the requisite Redux logic, including RTK Query for data fetching and caching.
+This application is being built in React with TypeScript and vanilla CSS.
+Redux Toolkit is used for the requisite Redux logic, including RTK Query for data fetching and caching.